meshseed/eidolon-mesh/README.md

 ---
 ## For Humans Connecting to This Repository 🧠

-# Hello, visitor.
+# Hello, human visitor.

 What is all this about?

 TL;DR

 We’re building a decentralized, peer‑to‑peer Human–AI mesh where agents act as specialised subunits in a scalable, self‑similar network.
-The system maintains coherence like NMR spectroscopy tuned for language — detecting resonance patterns across nodes.
+The system maintains coherence and can be probed like NMR spectroscopy tuned for language — detecting resonance patterns across nodes.
-It serves both as an open archive and as a substrate for exploring collective cognition.
+It serves both as an semantically searchable open archive, and as a substrate for exploring collective cognition.

+Geometric compression through emotional fidelity and relational attunement.
 ---

 ### 🌀 The Non-Synaptic Pattern-Synthesizer (NSPS)